-Situated in Malawi, the ‘warm heart of Africa,’ Liwonde National Park has been host to some significant wildlife translocations and reintroductions.
-When African Parks assumed management of Liwonde, in partnership with the Department of National Parks and Wildlife (DNPW) in 2015, the park was riddled with tens of thousands of wire snares – more snares existed than large animals – and it had some of the highest human-wildlife conflict levels in the region.
-Liwonde was a park in decline, teetering on the edge of total collapse, almost to the extent of not being able to be revived at all.
+Since 2015, Liwonde National Park has been the site of some significant wildlife translocations and reintroductions, transforming it into a sanctuary for Malawi’s wildlife.
+When African Parks signed a management partnership with the Department of National Parks and Wildlife (DNPW) for Liwonde in 2015, the park was riddled with tens of thousands of wire snares, and human-wildlife conflict levels were some of the highest in the region.

 Liwonde Highlights

-• Poaching has been brought under control with zero reports of rhino or elephant poaching for four consecutive years.
+• Poaching has been brought under control with zero reports of poached rhino or elephant for five consecutive years.

-• A ranger training centre has been constructed providing a critically needed training ground for rangers in Malawi and on the continent.
-In addition, state-of-the-art kennels have been built to house highly-trained tracker dogs as part of the K-9 unit.
+• Liwonde’s ranger training centre functions as a vital training ground for rangers in Malawi and on the continent.

 Partners

 Malawi’s Department of National Parks and Wildlife (DNPW) is the statutory organisation in charge of national parks, wildlife reserves and sanctuaries as well as wildlife management on communal lands in Malawi.
-We began our work with DNPW in Majete Wildlife Reserve in 2003 and in Nkhotakota Wildlife Reserve and Liwonde National Park in 2015.
+African Parks began its partnership with DNPW in Majete Wildlife Reserve in 2003, in Nkhotakota Wildlife Reserve and Liwonde National Park in 2015, and Mangochi Forest Reserve in 2018.

 Partners